Playbook

 The cruise choice affects timing, luggage, meals, cabin expectations, weather contingency, and the perceived quality of the entire Vietnam program.

-What agents should check before choosing a cruise
+What partners should check before choosing a cruise

 The wrong cruise can make a good itinerary feel cheap or chaotic even if the scenery is excellent.